Multi-Higgs Amplitudes Bootstrapped: Dissecting SMEFT and HEFT: Triple Higgs production

 \subsection{On-shell amplitudes for triple Higgs production}

 As before, we begin by discussing the non-factorizable pieces that can be obtained by bootstrapping.
 In the case of the $++000$ helicity configuration, we find two spinor-helicity structures that are independent in the sense that can not be related by multiplying them with generalized Mandelstam variables.
-Hence, the general on-shell amplitude can be written as,
+We checked explicitly that these two structures are enough to generate the \textit{kinematical basis} up to dimension-8 inclusive~\cite{DeAngelis:2022qco}, while we leave for future work the exploration of higher-dimensional bases, where there could be new structures, including even the Levi-Civita tensor.